rudrakshkapil/ShadowSense/README.md

 Note that four zip files are provided, one for each of train/validation/test, and the fourth for a labellled subset of the training images, useful for comparison with supervised fine-tuning experiments.

+Each split of the dataset also contains pre-computed masks for every RGB-thermal pair, obtained using watershed segmentation & morpohological operations as described in the paper and implemented in `threshold,.py`.

 ##### Organization
-The training script expects the data to be formatted in the following way
+The training script for the proposed self-supervised approach expects the data to be formatted in the following way
 ```
 ShadowSense
-+––– data
+|––– data
-   +––– train
+   |––– train
       +––– rgb
       +––– thermal
       +––– masks
-   +––– test
+   |––– test
       +––– rgb
       +––– thermal
       +––– masks
+      +––– gt_annotations
+   |––– val
+      +––– rgb
+      +––– thermal
+      +––– masks
-            +––– train
+      +––– gt_annotations
 ```

 ### Training